Creating the perfect partnership between operations and finance at Delos Power

 “The unification provided by Board, both between planning and analytics and between finance and non-finance areas, makes it simple for us to manage changes.
 For example, we can evaluate the individual portfolio and arrange the budget by general ledger account, individual reporting unit, supplier, or individual plant.
 We can also build a workflow by portfolio type to keep track of every planning stage in an interactive, collaborative process.”

-Smart communication between the monitoring system and Decision-Making Platform
+Smart communication between the monitoring system and Intelligent Platform

 The finance area is fully integrated and synergized with operations and management control thanks to Board’s ability to interact intelligently with the proprietary system Delos uses to monitor the solar power plants.
 This monitoring system collects a vast range of information from the various components of the photovoltaic power systems, such as the size of the site, how many inverters are in operation, and the number of field cabinets.